 - Finally, I encountered the classic reaction where people would just say what they wanted to say to me, but louder and with extra enunciation.
 As if that would work if I were deaf!
 I think, too, that in some of these cases they assumed I was mentally challenged.

 In all, I was surprised to discover just how uncomfortable people were with the supposedly deaf me.
 They were truly unprepared for interacting with a person who they thought couldn’t hear.
 In their lack of preparedness and experience, they made all kinds of mis-steps.

 These experiences inspired me to look up some humor and I found a comic called That Deaf Guy, written by Matt and Kay Daigle.
 Matt is deaf and Kay is a sign language interpreter who can hear.
 They have a little boy.
 Here are three of the comics that illustrate how people react to Matt’s lack of hearing:

 Matt and Kay’s comic is a nice window onto life as/with a deaf person and it was interesting for me to get a peek into what some deaf people might experience sometimes.

-Hat tip to my friend Robb, whose therapeutic silence and similar observations preceded mine.Lisa Wade is a professor of sociology at Occidental College.
+Hat tip to my friend Robb, whose therapeutic silence and similar observations preceded mine.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.